hynek/structlog/docs/standard-library.rst

     amazing                        events=oh yes

 Of course, you probably want timestamps and log levels in your output.
-The :class:`~structlog.stdlib.ProcessorFormatter` has a ``foreign_pre_chain`` argument which is responsible for adding properties to events from the standard library, and which should in general match the ``processors`` argument to :func:`structlog.configure`.
+The :class:`~structlog.stdlib.ProcessorFormatter` has a ``foreign_pre_chain`` argument which is responsible for adding properties to events from the standard library -- i.e. that do not originate from a ``structlog`` logger -- and which should in general match the ``processors`` argument to :func:`structlog.configure` so you get a consistent output.

 For example, to add timestamps, log levels, and traceback handling to your logs you should do: